mrfixitpa/esp32-s3-box-3/README.md

     internal: true
 ```

-Replace `sensor.average_indoor_temperature` with your own sensor if needed.
+Replace the entity ID with your own sensor.

 ---

-### Step 3: Compile and Upload
+### Step 4: Compile and Upload
-1. Click **Install**
+- Click **Install**
-2. Upload the firmware to the ESP32-S3-Box-3
+- Upload firmware
-3. Wait for the device to reboot
+- Wait for reboot

-Once online, the idle screen will display the clock and temperature.

 ---

-### Step 4: Clock Display Options
+### Step 5: Optional Clock Settings
-After flashing, new entities appear in Home Assistant:
+After flashing, Home Assistant will expose:
-- Toggle **12-hour / 24-hour** time format
+- 12h / 24h toggle
-- Toggle **AM/PM display** *(12-hour mode only)*

-These settings:
-- Take effect immediately
-- Do **not** require reflashing
-- Can be changed at any time
+- AM/PM toggle

+These apply instantly and require no reflashing.

 ---

 ## 🛠 Notes & Tips
-- Screen dimming is best handled using **Home Assistant automations**
+- Screen dimming is best handled using Home Assistant automations
-- The display layout prevents text shifting when the colon blinks
+- Layout prevents jitter when the colon blinks
-- Designed to remain readable from across a room
+- Optimized for readability from a distance
-- All voice assistant states use full-screen illustrations

 ---

 ## 📄 License
-This project is provided **as-is** for personal and educational use.
+Provided as-is for personal and educational use.